-Do you ever feel insignificant?
-I’m about to tell you about a little city that seemed small, but it was big enough to attract the attention of a great king.
+I’m about to tell you about a little city.
+It seemed small, but it was big enough to attract the attention of a great king.

-In chapter nine of that book, we see that:
+In Chapter Nine of Ecclesiastes, we see that:

 There was a little city, and few men within it; and there came a great king against it, and besieged it, and built great bulwarks against it:

 Now there was found in it a poor wise man, and he by his wisdom delivered the city; yet no man remembered that same poor manEcclesiastes 9:14-15

 I want to first draw your attention to the

 This was a small city in terms of geographical area.
 It had a small population.
 People there probably thought they didn’t matter to anyone outside their walls.

 No one has a reason to attack such a small city.
 Right?